 The program is designed to develop a sound and critical understanding of the processes and methodologies of Environmental Assessment (EA), to expose students to the range of public policy and social science considerations involved in environmental planning, sustainable development and resource decision-making, to enhance students' existing knowledge of the biogeophysical environment and provide students with a thorough understanding of GIS applied to environmental decision-making.
 It is directed towards individuals who hold an undergraduate degree in any relevant discipline in the social or physical sciences and are interested in developing or enhancing their knowledge and skills in the environmental field.
 Students will also be able to relate EA theory and practice during their internship, designed to provide opportunities for them to deepen their knowledge and extend their skills through direct application as EA practitioners in governmental, non-governmental organizations (NGOs), or private sector companies.

 The program requires 30 credits of coursework as detailed below, followed by a four-month internship placement.
-Following the internship, students work with a faculty supervisor to prepare and present an internship report, which can be based on work carried out during the internship, and which should constitute an original work contributing to the theory, practice and application of environmental assessment.
+Following the internship, students work with a faculty supervisor to prepare and present an internship report, which can be based on work carried out during the internship.
+The Report is intended to document and reflect upon the internship experience and to demonstrate the student’s ability to analyze and/or critically reflect on an aspect or several aspects of the practical internship experience in light of concepts and theories acquired in their Master in Environmental Assessment program courses.
 Typically the entire MEnv program takes between 1.5 and 2 years to complete.

 Specific requirements of the degree are: